rkjones4/ShapeAssembly/README.md

 > sa.run_local(lines, 'executed.obj')
 ```

-The interace for executing a non-hierarhical program is very similiar (just replace run with run_local).
+The interace for executing a non-hierarchical program is very similiar (just replace run with run_local).
 The file code/data/examples/ex-0.txt contains a non-hierarchical ShapeAssembly program describing a table-top.

 ## Model Training/Evaluation